SrEvelio/Minecraft-Replit/README.md

 ### Minecraft on Replit [![Run on Repl.it](https://repl.it/badge/github/SrEvelio/Minecraft-Replit)](https://repl.it/github/SrEvelio/Minecraft-Replit)

-The title says it all, running a minecraft [PaperMC 1.8.8](https://papermc.io/) server with on Replit in just seconds.
+The title says it all, running a minecraft [PaperMC 1.8.8](https://papermc.io/) server on Replit in just seconds.

 ### How to enter the server